js2264/tinyMapper/README.md

 **DISCLAIMER:**

 - This is by **no means** the "best" or "only" way to process sequencing data.
-Do not hesitate to give suggestions / feedbacks!
+Do not hesitate to give suggestions / feedbacks to improve this workflow.
 - This workflow does **NOT** include any proper QC / validation of the data.
 At the very least, do run `fastqc` on the sequencing data.
 Further QC checks are highly recommended, and will vary depending on which assay is performed.

 ### Installation